 Take a look at your personal life as well.
 If you have been training for a marathon and you are well prepared, but dread getting out of bed to train every day, maybe this is not a fulfilling goal.
 Instead, maybe you always wished you took ballet as a child but are afraid you will look ridiculous trying to pirouette in your 20s.
 Take the risk and sign up for a class.
 The point is, making changes to your life when things seem to be going well is a risk, but the reward could be a greater sense of fulfillment.

 How many times have you said, “If I could buy that flat…” or “If I could bike that much farther…”? or “If I could just have one good date…” The hard truth is, when you are busy thinking about all the things you want, you can’t appreciate what you have.
 The next time you find yourself focusing on what you don’t have, stop and consider the things you do have in your life that create happiness.

 Being a digital native is a blessing.
 The technology we take for granted has given Millennials access to people, places and information no previous generation has had.
 But your access to hundreds of apps, infinite data and constant connectivity can also be overwhelming.

 Try to be conscious of how much you overanalyse in a day, from comparing the calorie count of one fruit juice to another to deciding which show to binge watch on Netflix.
 Stop and appreciate the simple things – a walk through the park, a simple yes or no answer, or a quiet evening with some friends.
 Don’t make your life more complicated with unnecessary decisions.

 Daria Meoli is a writer living in New Jersey.
 Although she is a member of Gen X, she actively refutes that she is part of the Slacker Generation.
 She loves running, spinning and yoga, but her favorite workout is chasing her kids.
-Follow her on Twitter or Tumblr and email her at email@example.com.
+Follow her on Twitter and email her at firstname.lastname@example.org.